Gluten Free, Vegan, Quinoa Batter Bread Recipe

 Transfer quinoa flour to a large mixing bowl along with oat flour,

-baking soda, baking powder and salt;
+baking soda, baking powder and salt; stir very well.
+Add butter or

-coconut oil and stir until it is
+coconut oil and stir until it is incorporated with dry ingredients in

 small pieces.